-Missouri's highly selective public liberal arts and sciences university for men and women, Truman State University, began September 2, 1867, when Joseph Baldwin opened the North Missouri Normal School and Commercial College.
+Truman State University, Missouri's highly selective public liberal arts and sciences university, began September 2, 1867, when Joseph Baldwin opened the North Missouri Normal School and Commercial College.
 Truman bears a long history of name changes, each reflecting a new institutional mission.
 On December 29, 1870, as a result of persistent leadership by Baldwin and Adair County citizens, Missouri's General Assembly acted to make Baldwin's private college the First District Normal School, the first Missouri-supported institution of higher education established for the primary purpose of preparing teachers for public schools.
-Nearly fifty years later, through an act passed by the General Assembly and signed by the Governor on May 20, 1919, the normal school became known as Northeast Missouri State Teachers College.
+Nearly fifty years later, through an act passed by the General Assembly and signed by the Governor on May 20, 1919, the normal school became Northeast Missouri State Teachers College.